New York-based KeepSolid's VPN Unlimited is a capable service with some unusual features that you won't always find elsewhere.

-To get a feel for a VPN's unblocking abilities, we connect to its UK and US servers, then check to see whether BBC iPlayer, US YouTube and US Netflix would allow us access to their content, or detect the VPN and display their usual "we know what you're doing" error message.
+To get a feel for a VPN's unblocking abilities, we connect to its UK and US servers, then check to see whether BBC iPlayer, US YouTube, US Netflix, Amazon Prime Video and Disney+ will allow us access to their content.

-The VPN Unlimited apps simplify the process of server selection by highlighting recommended iPlayer, Netflix and Hulu locations on their regular server list.
-That's far more convenient than the average VPN, where you might have ten or more US servers to choose from, but be left to guess which (if any) works with your preferred content provider.
+The VPN Unlimited apps simplify the process of server selection by highlighting recommended iPlayer, Netflix, Disney+, Amazon Prime and other locations on their regular server lists.
+That's far more convenient than the average VPN, where you might have 10 or more US servers to choose from, but be left to try them, one after the other, until you find which (if any) works with your preferred content provider.

 Most VPNs allow access to US YouTube, and that was also the case here, with VPN Unlimited bypassing YouTube's geoblocking with all its servers.

-This situation can change week to week, even day-to-day, and there are no guarantees you'll see exactly the same results.
+This situation can change weekly, or even day-to-day, and there are no guarantees you'll see exactly the same results.
 But right now, KeepSolid does better at unblocking than many competitors, and even if problems do crop up in future, the ability of the client to highlight recommended servers will make it easier to find a location which works for you.

 That compares poorly with VPNs who promise they'll never throttle connections.
 It also leaves us wondering how VPN Unlimited would know they have 'subsided' connection speeds 'due to torrenting.'
 Is VPN Unlimited monitoring user connections to identify the protocols they're using?
 If so, that's another black mark when compared to the top competition.

-The company also requires that you generate different .ovpn files for each device, as they have separate logins.
-Oh, and if you're using them with OpenVPN GUI, or anything else which displays the file name, you'll want to rename every one, as KeepSolid uses a naming convention which is, well, inconvenient (try 3237FF6D3B9A7C7A7015B20312CEEB45_bg_openvpn.ovpn, for instance, vs. Belgium.ovpn for VyprVPN.)
+The company also requires that you generate different OVPN files for each device, as they have separate logins.
+Oh, and if you're using them with OpenVPN GUI, or anything else which displays the file name, you'll want to rename every one, as KeepSolid uses a naming convention which is, well, inconvenient (try 3237FF6D3B9A7C7A7015B20312CEEB45_bg_openvpn.ovpn, for instance, rather than Belgium.ovpn for VyprVPN).

 This isn't quite as dumb as it sounds.
-The standard .ovpn files used by other providers leave you needing to manually enter your user name and password to connect, or store them within your app.
-KeepSolid's more customized files are able to include your credentials, ensuring you'll never have to enter a login on any device.
-Still, manually generating files one-by-one is a tedious task, and KeepSolid should update the system to allow multiple server files to be set up in a single operation.
+The standard OVPN files used by other providers leave you needing to manually enter your username and password to connect, or store them within your app.
+KeepSolid's more customized files automatically include your credentials, ensuring you'll never have to enter a login on any device.
+Still, manually generating files one-by-one is a tedious task, and life would be much easier if KeepSolid updated the system to allow multiple server files to be set up in a single operation.

 The VPN Unlimited Windows client opens with a world map indicating its various locations, and an arrow indicating the location of your current IP.

-Scroll down, find a server which appeals and you can get connected with a click.
+Scroll down, find a server which appeals, and you can connect and disconnect with a click.

 A DNS leak feature reduces the chance of your DNS requests being sent outside the tunnel.

 A Trusted Networks option enables building a whitelist of networks where the VPN will be deactivated.
-If you only use a VPN to protect your activities on public wireless hotspots, for instance, you could automatically turn the VPN off at home, or anywhere else you're sure you're safe.
+If you only use a VPN to protect your activities on public wireless hotspots, for instance, you could automatically turn the VPN off at home, or anywhere else you're sure that you are safe.